SryImNoob/sryimnoob.github.io/pages/wiki.md

 permalink: /wiki/
 ---

-> Too old to die young.
+> Too old to die young

 <ul class="listing">
 {% for wiki in site.wiki %}